 The world’s largest jet engine took its maiden flight over the Mojave Desert on Tuesday.
 The engine is a showstopper.
-At 134 inches, its fan diameter is so tall and wide that Shaquille O’Neal would fit inside the engine’s cover with Kobe Bryant sitting on his shoulders.
+At 134 inches, its fan diameter is so tall and wide that a professional basketball player would fit inside the engine’s cover with several feet to spare.
 The whole engine is as wide as the body of an entire Boeing 737.

 GE Aviation developed the engine, called GE9X, for Boeing’s next-generation wide-body passenger jet, the 777X.
 It has received orders for more than 700 GE9X engines from airlines including Cathay Pacific, Emirates, Lufthansa, Etihad Airways and Qatar Airways.
 The GE unit is also developing the backup electrical system for the plane.